6namdang/MedicalLLM-Finetuning/README.md

 GPT-3.5 Turbo is an autoregressive model, meaning it generates text one token at a time and uses previously generated tokens as part of the input for generating the next token.
 This enables it to create coherent, contextually relevant text.

-#Result:
+Result:

 <img width="365" alt="image" src="https://github.com/user-attachments/assets/2094a2f1-3189-49e6-b44f-41c206b2a595">

-Compare to gpt-3.5-turbo, my model perform 20% better.
-This is the proof:
+Compare to gpt-3.5-turbo, my model perform 20% better:

 ![image](https://github.com/user-attachments/assets/a4c0342c-faf9-4fd7-bd19-c458dfa72fc3)